Who are we?

 PART TIME SUPPORT STAFF

-The school is located on park-like grounds in Mt Eden, close to Mt Eden village and five minutes from central Auckland, New Zealand’s largest and most dynamic city.
-The school is lucky to have two large playing fields, three netball courts and a 25 metre, six lane outdoor swimming pool.
+The school is located on park-like grounds in Mt Eden, close to Mt Eden village and ten minutes from central Auckland, New Zealand’s largest and most dynamic city.
+The school is lucky to have a large hall, two playing fields, three netball courts and a 25 metre, six lane outdoor swimming pool.